sg4j/tomcat-docker-ssl/README.md

 # tomcat-docker-ssl
-Sample WEB app with docker file and other configs needed for setting up SSL on Tomcat in Docker
+Sample WEB app with docker file and other configs needed for setting up SSL and enabling HSTS (filter in web.xml) on Tomcat in Docker

 ## Build:
 docker build -t tomcat-sample .